pyedifice/pyedifice/README.md

 [React](https://react.dev/), but with
 Python instead of JavaScript, and [Qt Widgets](https://doc.qt.io/qt-6/qtwidgets-index.html) instead of the HTML DOM.

-If you have React experience, you'll find Edifice to be easy to learn.
+If you have React experience, you’ll find Edifice easy to learn.
-Edifice has function components, props, and Hooks just like React.
+Edifice has function Components, Props, and Hooks just like React.

 ## Getting Started